Crecker2/study/_posts/2018-12-08-final-study-guide.md

 * 2nd Race Relations Act of 1968 made it illegal to refuse housing, employment, or services on the basis of race
 * Commonwealth Immigration Bill of 1968 revised previous immigration policy, forcing prospective immigrants to prove a link to the UK
   * Strong divergence from the Nationality Act of 1948

+## Other important dates

+* British Broadcasting Company (BBC) Radio launched in 1922
+* BBC became a corporation in 1927
+* BBC 2 launched in 1964, serving mostly as laughter entertainment
+* BBC 3 was an online-only channel
+* BBC 4 launched in 1982 to represent underrepresented populations
+* Channel 5 launched in 1997 as a dedicated USA channel